Military tactical athletes completing strength and endurance training that drives adaptation

 • Endurance depends on metabolic efficiency, cardiovascular improvements, and energy system optimization

-Strength gains can occur without large increases in muscle size, particularly early in a program.
-Endurance gains, however, are more dependent on structural and cellular shifts that require consistent demand over longer periods.
+Strength gains can occur without large increases in muscle size, particularly in the first 4 to 6 weeks of a program, this is the neural-efficiency window.
+Endurance gains, on the other hand, depend more on structural and cellular shifts that only emerge under consistent demand maintained over 8 weeks or longer.
+There is no neural shortcut for mitochondrial density.

 • Strength gains may slow compared to strength-only training